JaqiKal/task-master/README.md

 * By refactoring to OOP, the application's structure becomes more modular, maintainable, and scalable.
 It allows for easier extension and modification of the codebase, as changes to one part of the system are less likely to affect others.
 It could also lead to more readable and organized code, improving the overall quality of the application.

-7. Splitting code inte several script.
+7. Splitting code into several script.

 *  Increase the code organization and maintainability by refactoring the current monolithic codebase into a modular structure, dividing it into several script files based on functionality.
 Proposed structure: